uajqq/weewx-belchertown-new/README.md

-# Belchertown weewx skin
+# Belchertown weewx skin NEW

+## This is a fork of poblab's excellent Belchertown skin.
+His repo hasn't been maintained for quite a while now, so this fork will attempt to keep up with bug fixes and new features.
+Please bear with me!

 [![Latest Stable Version](https://img.shields.io/github/v/release/poblabs/weewx-belchertown.svg?style=flat-square)](https://github.com/poblabs/weewx-belchertown/releases) [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=flat-square&amp;logo=paypal&amp;colorA=aaaaaa)](https://obrienlabs.net/go/donate)

-This skin (or theme, or template) is for the [weewx weather software](http://weewx.com) and is modeled after my website [BelchertownWeather.com](https://belchertownweather.com).
-I originally developed that website with custom coded features but always used weewx as the backend archive software.
-It was a good fit to remove my customizations and port the site to a weewx skin that anyone can use.
+This skin (or theme, or template) is for the [weewx weather software](http://weewx.com) and is modeled after [BelchertownWeather.com](https://belchertownweather.com).

 Features include:
 * Real-time streaming updates on the front page of the webpage without neededing to reload the website. (weewx-mqtt extension required and an MQTT server with Websockets required.)